volkandindar/agartha/README.md

 ## Authorization Matrix / User Access Table
 This part focuses on user session and URLs relationships to determine access violations.
 The tool will visit all URLs from pre-defined user sessions and fill the table with all Http responses.
 It is a kind of access matrix and helps to find out authentication/authorization issues.
 Afterwards you will see what users can access what page contents.
 - **User session name**: You can right click on any request ('Extensions > Agartha > Authorization Matrix') to define a user session and name it.
 - **URL Addresses** the user (Http header/session owner) can visit: You can use 'SiteMap' generator feature or supply any manual list.
-You need to provide visitable URL lists for all users.
 - After providing session name, Http header and allowed URLs you can use 'Add User' button to add it.
 <!--- <img width="1000" alt="Authorization Matrix" src="https://user-images.githubusercontent.com/50321735/195411200-d8728663-1735-4659-adf5-7276660d5afd.gif"> --->